Do I have obstructive sleep apnea (OSA)?

 Many patients do not realise they suffer from a sleep disorder unless their partner complains of loud snoring or they receive an unexpected diagnosis from their physician.
 Sleeping with a C-PAP machine is often the first recommendation for treating sleep apnea.
 Some patients prefer an alternative either because of frequent travel or because they have difficulty getting used to wearing the C-PAP mask while they sleep.

+If you're interested in treating your obstructive sleep apnoea, give our Chatswood, NSW dental office a call.
 We offer an approved alternative called oral appliance therapy.
 An oral appliance can assist with opening your airway as you sleep by gently guiding your lower jaw forward to remove the obstructive anatomy.
 This allows many patients with mild to moderate OSA to enjoy the regenerative sleep they need to stay healthy.